 You’re rushing to the office, the carpool line, or another appointment.
 Who has time to think about makeup?!
 Fortunately, we’ve got some easy makeup tips for how to transform your look in just 5 minutes.

 First, professional makeup artist Taniya Perry shows us how to look gorgeous with minimal makeup.
 Then, I’ll show you my speedy hair/makeup routine.

 When I first met Taniya, I was struck by her voluminous skin.
 She is simply radiant!
 As a busy mom of a 1-year-old, she also understands the importance of a quick makeup routine, and here’s how she achieves her gorgeous natural-looking makeup.

 Taniya’s Four Steps Easy Makeup

 Step 1.
-After applying moisturizer and color correcting necessary areas (those areas with hyperpigmentation), I apply foundation using a damp beauty blender.
-For color correction, you should match the color of corrector to the intensity of the discoloration and the type.
+After applying moisturizer and color-correcting necessary areas (those areas with hyperpigmentation), I apply foundation using a damp beauty blender.
+For color correction, you should match the color of the corrector to the intensity of the discoloration and the type.